 At The Good Care Group, we believe in providing our clients with the care and attention they require and deserve.
 This is why we guarantee our hourly care workers a minimum of 1 hour per client visit.
 This allows our care workers to take their time and provide quality care without feeling rushed or pressured to complete their tasks quickly.

 By giving our care workers more time with each client, we ensure that all of their needs are met.
 It allows us to build stronger relationships between our care workers and clients.
-Our hourly care workers are trained to understand each client’s individual needs, and by spending more time with them, they can provide personalized care that meets those needs.
+Our hourly care workers are trained to understand each client’s individual needs, and by spending more time with them, they can provide personalised care that meets those needs.

 Who will I be caring for?